-We’re constantly being told that work experience is one of the key things employers look for in an application, but it’s difficult to know exactly what kind of experience they mean and how much you need to do.
+We’re constantly being told that work experience is one of the key things employers look for in an application when applying to a graduate scheme, but it’s difficult to know exactly what kind of experience they mean and how much you need to do.
 We all know that juggling your studies around extra-curriculars and a part-time job is hard enough without adding tonnes of work experience on top.

 If you get it right though, work experience can be that golden ticket into your first graduate role, and a valuable insight into the industry.
 Just don’t go overboard, and make sure to leave time for your studies – as a rule you should be aiming for around one month’s worth of work experience as a minimum, but this should never clash with your degree.
 Once you know how much work experience you need, you just need to know what kind of placements you should be applying for.
 Confused?
 Don’t worry, we’ve got you covered…

 Securing work experience in Law is fiercely competitive but one of the best ways of getting your foot in the door with a law firm.
 Most of the bigger law firms will have formal schemes, and applications open early, so keep your eyes peeled to make sure you don’t miss out.
 Here are some examples of the kinds of work experience you should be aiming for:

 - Vacation schemes – These are usually month-long placements for second and final year students, where you’ll be based in a law firm shadowing staff, working on projects and gaining a really in-depth insight into the company.

 - Mini-pupillages – These are shorter than vacation schemes, usually lasting 1-2 weeks, and are specifically based in a set of chambers, giving you an insight into life as a barrister.